Best Hiking Boots of 2024/25

 As the author of Falcon Guide’s Climbing Colorado's Fourteeners: From the Easiest Hikes to the Most Challenging Climbs, I spent months researching in the field, often traveling on rugged terrain in hiking boots.

-As part of my hiking boot testing for this story, I was doing fieldwork on a new Falcon guidebook Colorado’s Best Front Range Adventures: The Greatest Hiking, Climbing, Paddling and More From Denver to Colorado Springs and Fort Collins.
+As part of my hiking boot testing for this story, I was doing fieldwork for my Falcon guidebook Colorado’s Best Front Range Adventures: The Greatest Hiking, Climbing, Paddling and More From Denver to Colorado Springs and Fort Collins.

 In addition, I edited Justin Lichter’s excellent guide to thru-hiking: Trail Tested: A Thru-Hiker's Guide To Ultralight Hiking And Backpacking, gaining a lot of knowledge from an extreme gearhead and excellent product tester.